shaileshyadav7771/mathutil/README.md

 ### Modularity

-By separating utility functions into a package (`mathutil`), you promote code modularity and reusability.
+By separating utility functions into a package (`mathutil`), we can promote code modularity and reusability.
 Other programs or packages can import `mathutil` to perform mathematical operations without needing to redefine those operations.

 ### No Entry Point